 Xenioo supports WhatsApp through external service providers that you can freely choose.
-We will update this list from time to time as new and better providers appear or, as soon as WhatsApp API become available to offer our self as providers.
+We will update this list from time to time as new and better providers appear or, as soon as WhatsApp API becomes available to offer ourselves as providers.

 The connection between Xenioo and the provider is fully transparent to you and you’re free to move from one to another keeping the very same chatbot functionalities.

 Different providers offer different advantages at different costs.
 The table below is a brief recap of the currently offered provider’s capabilities:

 |CHAT-API||User-supplied.
 Attached to the user mobile number.||Through WhatsApp Desktop.
 Integrates with standard QR scan from a mobile phone.||Medium/Low|

 |CAPIWHA||User-supplied.
 Attached to the user mobile number.||Through WhatsApp Desktop.
 Integrates with standard QR scan from a mobile phone.||Medium/Low|